Annet-Maria/Credit-Card-Default-Prediction/README.md

 ## 📌 Project Overview
 The accurate prediction of credit card defaults is a critical imperative for modern financial institutions seeking to mitigate risk and optimize capital allocation.
 While complex machine learning algorithms offer superior predictive capabilities over traditional statistical methods, their "black-box" nature often precludes them from deployment in highly regulated financial environments.

-This project addresses the dual challenges of predictive efficacy and model interpretability by analyzing the UCI Credit Card Default dataset.
-We evaluate the performance of an advanced ensemble method (XGBoost) against a traditional baseline (Logistic Regression) and utilize SHapley Additive exPlanations (SHAP) to ensure algorithmic transparency and extract localized decision boundaries.
+This project addresses the dual challenges of predictive performance and model interpretability through an analysis of the UCI Credit Card Default dataset.
+The study compares the effectiveness of an advanced ensemble learning technique, XGBoost, with a traditional baseline model, Logistic Regression.
+Furthermore, SHapley Additive exPlanations (SHAP) are employed to enhance model transparency by interpreting feature contributions and identifying localized decision boundaries.

 ## 👥 Research Team
 * **Annet Maria Cyriac** -  Predictive Modeling, Explainability & Repository Management